Ahmedewa/CREDIT-CARD-TRANSACTION-APP-USING-POSTGRESQL-DATABASE-AND-ANGULLAR-FRAMEWORK/README.md

    ---

-   ### **Comprehensive Guide for Code Coverage, Developmental Setup & Tech Stack Diagram**

-This guide will elaborate on:
+               CODE COVERAGE, DEVELOPMENTAL SETUP & TECH STACK:

-1. **Code Coverage** for your Angular Credit Card App with Web3.js, Ethereum, and PostgreSQL.
+1. **Code Coverage** for our Angular Credit Card App with Web3.js, Ethereum, and PostgreSQL.
 2. **Developmental Setup** for seamless development and deployment.
 3. **Single Tech Stack Diagram** to visualize the architecture.